lHealMel/25-1-MobilePG/README.md

 # Code

-[Flask Api](https://github.com/lHealMel/25-1-MobilePG/tree/main/API) : API of app, using FLASK of python.
+[Flask Api](https://github.com/lHealMel/25-1-MobilePG/tree/main/API) : API of app, using Flask of python.

+[API Processing part of Android App](https://github.com/lHealMel/25-1-MobilePG/tree/main/app/src/main/java/com/example/mbpg/api) : Processing(connecting) part of app.
+Communicate with Flask.

-API Folder(File) is not an element of Android app.
+Flask API Folder(File) is not an element of Android app.

 It is easy to upload and manage, but must be executed separately in actual execution. (run.py)